aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

         s
 ```

-**Optional:** Once the performance baseline is understood you can setup alarms against CloudWatch metrics when it exceeds the baseline for corrective actions.
+!!! tip "Once the performance baseline is understood you can setup alarms against CloudWatch metrics when it exceeds the baseline for corrective actions."

 ## 5. Monitor database performance using Amazon RDS Enhanced Monitoring